selvagit/experiments/README.md

 experiments
 ===========

-My private experiments to understand different algorithms and language.
-This repo will be continuously updated
+My private experiments to understand different algorithms, language, etc. This repo will be continuously updated